-- chopped leftover ham or ham from the meaty bone
+- 2 cups chopped leftover ham (or to taste; or ham from the meaty bone)

 - Salt to taste

 - Wash the navy beans and pick them over.
 Discard any damaged or malformed beans and look for small stones.
 Pour the beans into a large bowl or pot and add 2 quarts of boiling water.
 Let beans soak for a 2 to 4 hours.*

 - Add the chopped onions, celery, and bay leaves to the pot.

 - Add enough water or vegetable stock to make about 1 gallon.
 Add the ham meat back to the pot.
 Taste the broth and add salt and pepper, as needed.
 Cook about 30 minutes to 1 hour longer.